Aslanf8/aslan-farboud-portfolio/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Blog System

+This project includes a dynamic blog system implemented with Supabase as the backend.
+The blog features:

+- Dynamic routing with `/blog/[slug]` pattern
+- Efficient data fetching with Supabase
+- Optimized database schema with proper indexes
+- Static Site Generation (SSG) with incremental static regeneration

+### Setup

+1. Create a Supabase account and project at [supabase.com](https://supabase.com)
+2. Run the SQL commands from `supabase/schema.sql` in your Supabase SQL editor
+3. Copy `.env.local.example` to `.env.local` and fill in your Supabase credentials
+4. Start the development server

+### Blog Posts Management

+Blog posts are stored in the `blog_posts` table in Supabase.
+Each post requires:

+- A unique slug
+- Title
+- Content (HTML format)

+Optional fields include:

+- Description
+- Featured image URL
+- Author name

 ## Learn More

 To learn more about Next.js, take a look at the following resources: